-The Fellowships last three years with the expectation that the Fellow will begin his/her Fellowship with a longer stay at TUM (at least two months) and frequently return to Munich for longer or shorter stays thereafter, so that a total of at least nine months will be spent at TUM.
+The Fellowships last 3 years with the expectation that the Fellow will spent a total of at least 9 months at TUM (which can be divided individually into several stays).
 In this way, TUM-IAS intends to further a lasting and productive connection on an international level.
-Hans Fischer Senior Fellows retain their title forever, but will automatically receive the benefits of a TUM-IAS Visiting Fellow for the year following the end of their tenure with up to €10,000 for travel expenses.
+Hans Fischer Senior Fellows will automatically receive the benefits of a TUM-IAS Visiting Fellow for the year following the end of their tenure with up to €10,000 for travel expenses.
 They will be eligible for further visiting expenses thereafter on the basis of yearly proposals, depending on the availability of funds.

 Hans Fischer Senior Fellows receive an award of €60,000 plus €50,000 for travel, housing and research related costs, such as the organization of workshops etc. A further €50,000 can be allocated to the Fellowship if required (e.g. projects with special experimental needs).
 This further funding requires an application to the TUM-IAS office and will be granted on the basis of quality, need and availability of funds.
 Fellows will be given a maximum degree of freedom as to how they utilize these funds (within bounds set by the funding agencies; funds are administered by the TUM-IAS) and their time.
-The award will be transferred to the Fellow in accordance to his/her actual stay in Munich (typically in two to three installments).
+The award will be transferred to the Fellow typically in two to three installments.

 Hans Fischer Senior Fellows receive support for one doctoral candidate at TUM (TV-L E 13 position (max.
 75%) for three years), who will be co-advised by the TUM Host professor and the Hans Fischer Senior Fellow.
 Hans Fischer Senior Fellows have the right to award doctorates (Promotionsrecht).
 The doctoral candidate is encouraged to spend a significant part of his/her studies abroad at the home institute of the TUM-IAS Fellow.
 The doctoral work should be performed mainly during the Fellowship time, therefore the search and hiring process of a candidate should be accomplished within six months after the Fellowship appointment.
-TUM-IAS may also consider equivalents such as assistantships or a limited post-doc position, within the same financial framework.
+In exceptional cases TUM-IAS may also consider a limited post-doc position, within the same financial framework.